Fresno Police Department

 2. Help the police identify who is using your identity!

 ID theft is the fastest growing crime in the nation.
 Due to the overabundance of crimes reported in Fresno, we do not have sufficient personnel to obtain evidence in every reported case.
 Video evidence is necessary to identify who is committing the crime.
 However, businesses only retain the video for a limited amount of time, usually 14-60 days.
-Therefore, we need help from the victims to help in obtaining the video.
+Therefore, we need help from the victims to help us obtain the video.
 Without your help, we may not review your case until the evidence has been destroyed.
 Click the title for information and forms which will help us get the evidence.

 3. We need supporting documents to prove the criminal activity occurred.
 Send copies of statements, letters, credit report, social security statements, etc to the Fresno Police Department.
 Include your case number on the documents.
 For online reports, please wait to send your documents until after you receive your Permanent Case Number by email.
 If the number begins with the letter "T" the number is temporary and your documents will wait to be reviewed until we have time to research and locate the permanent number, this will slow down your case.